Four Afghan Steeds: Yueku lai

 The Manchurian inscription is argatu sirha; argatu denotes a stag or male roe deer, and sirha is a variant of sirga, denoting a color of reddish-brown in horses and deer.
 The reference to deer is probably to be understood as a reference to the male's pale coat color.
 The word sirga seems to refer to a light color.

-Lingkunbai
+Lingkun bai

 Represented from the front, this horse has a gray coat.
+The name in Chinese is a reference to the Kunlun Mountains, being used here to indicate high mountains in general.
+The Mongol name means "magic white horse".

 Analysis

 The horses represented do not have an identifiable sex, which a contemporary French author attributed to the modesty of Castiglione, who received a Jesuit education.
 The hair and the bottom of the limbs of these horses appear to be dyed with henna, consistent with Afghan, Indian and Persian tradition.